|By Chris Maza

 District Attorney Mark Mastroianni said during Villamaino’s plea proceedings that Villamaino was the “mastermind” behind the scheme and Llewellyn’s actions were performed at his direction.

 Mastroianni had previously stated in court that she and Villamaino changed the voter registration statuses of more than 280 registered Democrats to unenrolled with the intention of taking out absentee ballots in their names and returning those ballots with votes for Villamaino in his GOP primary race against Longmeadow Selectman Marie Angelides for state representative of the Second Hampden District.

 Villamaino had previously lost to Angelides by approximately 280 votes in the September 2010 Republican primary for the same position.

-The execution of the plot, according to Mastroianni, included Villamaino getting Llewellyn already a town employee with East Longmeadow Cable Access Television a position in the Town Clerk’s Office and training her to use the password-protected statewide database used for voter registration and on two separate occasions in June 2012 they entered the office after working hours to change voter registrations.
+The execution of the plot, according to Mastroianni, included Villamaino getting Llewellyn – already a town employee with East Longmeadow Cable Access Television – a position in the Town Clerk’s Office and training her to use the password-protected statewide database used for voter registration.
+On two separate occasions in June 2012 they entered the Clerk’s Office after working hours to change voter registrations, he added.